-Not too many modern vehicles have replaceable wheel bearings (Chevy S10 and Ford Ranger come to mind).
+Not too many modern vehicles have replaceable wheel bearings (although Chevy S10 and Ford Ranger come to mind).
 The majority of today's cars and trucks have a one-piece wheel hub assembly.
 Although they aren't adjustable like old-school inner and outer wheel bearings are, they have a much greater life expectancy.

 I've replaced hub assemblies on lots of different vehicles.
-Although it may appear easy to just unbolt and bolt, they don't always come off easily.
+Although it may appear easy to unbolt the old one and bolt on the new one, they don't always come off easily.
 Once they're off though, installation of the new hub assembly is straight-forward.

-Thirty years ago, we replaced the rubber wiper inserts for about $5 and the longest wiper blade was 18".
+Thirty years ago, the longest wiper blade was 18 inches, and we bought rubber wiper inserts for about $5 a pair.
 Today, wiper blades can be as long as 28" and can cost anywhere from $25 to $125 for a pair.